peterdemartini/frenchtoast/README.md

 [![Dependency Status](https://david-dm.org/peterdemartini/frenchtoast.svg?theme=shields.io)](https://david-dm.org/peterdemartini/frenchtoast)
 [![devDependency Status](https://david-dm.org/peterdemartini/frenchtoast/dev-status.svg?theme=shields.io)](https://david-dm.org/peterdemartini/frenchtoast#info=devDependencies)

 A semi-lightweight boilerplate built on Node.js using Hapi.js, Mongo.js, and Angular.js.
+All built in CoffeeScript!

 This is mainly a personal project for personal projects; if you like it, use it and help make it better.